 So, you’re thinking that your next house might be a new construction home.
 What exactly does that entail?
-Most of the information on the internet pertains specifically to purchasing an existing home, so we’re going to fill in the gaps of what to watch out for.
+Most of the information online pertains specifically to purchasing an existing home, so we’re going to fill in the gaps of what to watch out for.

 Rely on the experts

 You rely on experts in other aspects of your life, so it shouldn’t be any different when it comes to this.
-Specifically, you should rely on your realtor and lawyer.
+Specifically, you should rely on your real estate agent and lawyer.

-It’s a good idea to get a realtor for your new construction home.
-When looking for a realtor, choose one with new construction experience.
+It’s a good idea to get a real estate agent for your new construction home.
+When looking for an agent, choose one with new construction experience.
 They will be more familiar with the building process, meaning they will be able to navigate you through the plans and specifications phase.
-An experienced realtor will also review the builder allowances to make sure there is enough money for each item.
+An experienced real estate agent will also review the builder allowances to make sure there is enough money for each item.
 Carpet, plumbing, and lighting are the areas where buyers tend to have the most overages.

 If you don’t already have a lawyer, you should find one.
 The contracts that accompany new construction homes can be complex and hard to understand.
 And it’s always a good idea to have an expert review legal documents before you sign them.